Home / Business / Starting a Business in Kenya – Procedure, Time and Cost

 Government Agency: Nairobi City County

-An assessment of the payable fee for the trading licence can only be done at the agency (Nairobi County).
+An assessment of the payable fee for the trading license can only be done at the agency (Nairobi County).
 Only after the assessment has been done can an invoice be generated and paid online.
-The applicant can also go in person to submit the application for the unified permit.
-The applicant then obtains the provisional unified business permit and can display it at their business premises.
+You can also go in person to submit the application for the unified permit.
+You then obtain the provisional unified business permit and can display it at your business premises.

-The costs associated with the unified permit are: KShs.
-15,000 single business permit fees (though it can be varied based on the size, type of business and number of employees), KShs.
-200 application fee and KShs.
-4,500 for the inter alia a Fire Clearance Certificate.
+The costs associated with the unified permit are: KSh15,000 single business permit fees (though it can be varied based on the size, type of business and number of employees), KShs200 application fee and KSh4,500 for the inter alia- a Fire Clearance Certificate.
 Time needed is based on applicant’s zeal to meet all the set application requirements at an average of 5.

 Register With the National Industrial Training Authority (NITA)